All Episodes

 But it's like stated, this is our religion.

-this is the religion we're discussing.
+This is the religion we're discussing.

-But when you're talking about So if that's like your point that you're trying to make, I do agree with you there.
+So if that's like your point that you're trying to make, I do agree with you there.

 It's kind of a weird thing where there's a religion that nobody realizes what the cloud they're standing in is.

-What religion are we?
+What religion are we talking about?

 I don't really have that.